 Saatva Classic

-The Saatva Classic mattress is available in three firmness levels: Plush Soft, Luxury Firm, and Firm.
+The Saatva Classic mattress is a popular online mattress available in three firmness levels: Plush Soft, Luxury Firm, and Firm.
 The mattress’s two layers of coils were designed to provide support, while the Euro top A kind of pillow top that’s sewn into the cover of the mattress.
 This style is flush with the edges of the mattress, providing better support than your typical pillow-top mattress while also offering a soft, plushy center. organic cotton cover was made to provide pressure relief.
 We think the unique blend of comfort and support, as well as the multiple firmness options, make the Saatva Classic an ideal option for most types of sleepers who have back pain.

 Key product features